-- o Fair Value of Ordinary Shares Prior to the IPO, the fair value was determined by the Company's Board of Directors, with input from management and third-party valuation specialists.
-After the IPO, the fair value of each Ordinary share was based on the closing price of the Company's publicly traded Ordinary shares as reported on the date of the grant. - o Dividend Yield The Company has never declared or paid any cash dividends and does not presently plan to pay cash dividends in the foreseeable future.
-As a result, an expected dividend yield of zero percent was used. - o Expected Volatility As the Company has a short trading history for its Ordinary shares, the expected volatility is derived from the average historical share volatilities of several unrelated public companies within the Company's industry that the Company considers to be comparable to its own business over a period equivalent to the option's expected term.

-- e.
-Share option plan: (Cont.) - o Risk-Free Interest Rate The risk-free rate for the expected term of the options is based on the Black-Scholes option pricing model on the yields of United States of America Treasury securities with maturities appropriate for the expected term of employee share option awards. - o Expected term The expected term represents the period that options are expected to be outstanding.
+- o Fair Value of Ordinary Shares The fair value of each Ordinary share was based on the closing price of the Company's publicly traded Ordinary shares as reported on the date of the grant. - o Dividend Yield The Company has never declared or paid any cash dividends and does not presently plan to pay cash dividends in the foreseeable future.
+As a result, an expected dividend yield of zero percent was used. - o Expected Volatility As the Company has a short trading history for its Ordinary shares, the expected volatility is derived from the average historical share volatilities of several unrelated public companies within the Company's industry that the Company considers to be comparable to its own business over a period equivalent to the option's expected term. - o Risk-Free Interest Rate The risk-free rate for the expected term of the options is based on the Black-Scholes option pricing model on the yields of United States of America Treasury securities with maturities appropriate for the expected term of employee share option awards. - o Expected term The expected term represents the period that options are expected to be outstanding.
 For option grants that are considered to be "plain vanilla," the Company determines the expected term using the simplified method.
 The simplified method deems the term to be the average of the time-to-vesting and the contractual life of the options.

-The total share-based compensation expense recognized by the Company's departments for the three years ended December 31, 2022, 2021 and 2020, was comprised as follows:
+The total share-based compensation expense recognized by the Company's departments for the three years ended December 31, 2023, 2022 and 2021, was comprised as follows:

-Year Ended December 31, 2022 2021 2020 Research and development \$ 2,081 \$ 2,203 \$ 1,806 Marketing and business development General and administrative 383 1,843 317 2,230 140 2,631 , Total share-based compensation expense \$ 4,307 \$ 4,750 \$ 4,577 f.
+Year Ended December 31, 2023 2022 2021 Research and development \$ 1,791 \$ 2,081 \$ 2,203 Marketing and business development 339 383 317 General and administrative 1,261 1,843 2,230 Total share-based compensation expense \$ 3,391 \$ 4,307 \$ 4,750 g.
 Options issued to non-employees (including directors and consultants):

-As of December 31, 2022, there were unrecognized compensation costs of \$6,379, which are expected to be recognized over a weighted average period of approximately 2.5 years.
+As of December 31, 2023, there were unrecognized compensation costs of \$4,235, which are expected to be recognized over a weighted average period of approximately 2.27 years.

-Outstanding options granted to non-employees as of December 31, 2022, were as follows:
+Outstanding options granted to non-employees as of December 31, 2023, were as follows: